arclabs561/subsume/README.md

   - Edge case tests (15+ tests) for error conditions and boundary cases
 - Benchmarks with `criterion`
 - Serialization support with `serde` (ndarray backend)
-- Examples for knowledge graphs and serialization
+- Examples for knowledge graphs, serialization, and training utilities

 ### Next Steps